numtide/treefmt/README.md

 includes = ["*.rs"]
 ```

 Before specifying the formatter in the config, make sure it’s installed.

-See the [wiki](https://github.com/numtide/treefmt/wiki) for more examples.
+To find and share existing formatter recipes, take a look at the [wiki](https://github.com/numtide/treefmt/wiki).

+If you are a Nix user, you might also be interested in [treefmt-nix](https://github.com/numtide/treefmt-nix) to use Nix to configure and bring in formatters.

 ## Compatibility